University of East London

 Placements 3 & 4 in Year 2:

-People who have Learning Disabilities, and/or
+• People who have learning/intellectual disabilities

 Placements 5 & 6 in Year 3: